 Outside the home, borosilicate glass has plenty of uses in industrial and laboratory settings.
 Most industrial-grade and lab-grade glass use borosilicate glass in glass components that will survive the high temperatures needed in these places for manufacturing and testing.

 Finally, borosilicate glass makes for a great container thanks to its durability and non-toxicity.
-Glass bottles, jugs, and drinking glasses made from borosilicate glass are common, if somewhat expensive, compared to other glass types like tempered glass and soda-lime glass.
+Glass bottles, jugs, and drinking glasses made from borosilicate glass are common, if somewhat expensive, compared to other glass types like tempered glass and even tempered soda-lime glass.

 Borosilicate glass and soda-lime glass differ in the components that make up the glass.
 Soda-lime glass uses much like silicon dioxide and boron trioxide in its creation, leading to glass that isn’t as durable or heat-resistant as borosilicate glass.